totaldebug/totaldebug.uk/_posts/2020-05-05-docker-overlay2-with-centos-for-production.md

 ---
 title: Docker Overlay2 with CentOS for production
-date: '2020-05-05'
+date: 2020-05-05 00:00:00 +0100
-layout: post
-thumb_img: thumb.png
+image:
-content_img: thumb.png
+  name: thumb.png
+categories: [Docker, Overlay2]
+tags: [docker, overlay2, centos, production]
 ---

 The following short article runs through how to setup docker to use overlay2 with Centos for use in production

 ## Pre-Requisites

-  * Add an extra drive to CentOS (this could also be freespace on the existing disk)
+- Add an extra drive to CentOS (this could also be freespace on the existing disk)
-  * Have docker installed (services stopped)
+- Have docker installed (services stopped)

 ## Setup

 First we need to find our new disk:

 ```
 fdisk -l
 ```